byteball/obyte-witness/README.md

 ## Requirements

-To become a winess, you are expected to:
+To become a witness, you are expected to:

 * have a publicly known real name, no anonymity
 * be well known in the community